 At Level 4-4, the work involves gathering information, identifying and analyzing issues, and developing recommendations to resolve substantive problems of effectiveness and efficiency of work operations in a program setting.
 Subjects and projects assigned at this level usually consist of issues, problems, or concepts that are not always susceptible to direct observation and analysis.
 Difficulty is encountered in measuring effectiveness and productivity due to variations in the nature of administrative processes studied and information that is conflicting or incomplete or cannot readily be obtained by direct means.
 At this level, assignments may involve compiling, reconciling, and correlating voluminous workload data from a variety of sources with different reporting requirements and formats, or the data must be carefully cross-checked, analyzed, and interpreted to obtain accurate and relevant information.
 Characteristic of work at this level is originality in refining existing work methods and techniques for application to the analysis of specific issues or resolution of problems.
 For example, the employee may revise methods for collecting data on workload, adopt new measures of productivity, or develop new approaches to relate productivity measurements to a performance appraisal system.
-At Level 4-4 (work illustration), the employee studies, analyzes, and develops methods to improve the accuracy, adequacy, and timeliness of information and systems for disseminating information about the agency's programs and work force to managers at many organizational echelons and/or geographic locations.
+Illustrative of work at Level 4-4 is an employee who studies, analyzes, and develops methods to improve the accuracy, adequacy, and timeliness of information and systems for disseminating information about the agency's programs and work force to managers at many organizational echelons and/or geographic locations.

 Level 4-4 is not met.
 The appellant's assignments do not routinely involve issues or problems that are difficult to identify through direct observation and analysis, or situations where information is conflicting, incomplete, or difficult to obtain.
-In contrast to Level 4-4 analysis and development of work improvement methods, the appellant works within the existing DSS where she is responsible for factual workload and resource data concerned with the [appellant's installation].
+As at Level 4-3, discrepancies in data are readily observable.
+In contrast to Level 4-4 analysis and development of work improvement methods, the appellant works within the existing DSS where she is responsible for factual workload and resource data concerned with the [appellant's organization].